Residential Treatment Program

 One symptom all drugs have in common is intense cravings.
 Other symptoms include mental health problems like anxiety, depression or paranoia and physical symptoms like nausea, vomiting, diarrhea, body cramps, headache and insomnia.

-During inpatient medical detox, medications are provided as needed to reduce the severity of symptoms and reduce the amount of time it takes to detox
+During medical detox in residential treatment, medications are provided as needed to reduce the severity of symptoms and reduce the amount of time it takes to detox

 - The severity of the addiction